-If the port number is not specified in the proxy string, it is assumed to be 1080.
+Use the specified HTTP proxy.
+If the port number is not specified, it is assumed at port 1080.

 This option overrides existing environment variables that set the proxy to use.
 If there's an environment variable setting a proxy, you can set proxy to "" to override it.